-Note The camera can be configured to save video in \.mpg or \.csq format.
+Note The camera can be configured to save video in .mpg or .csq format.
 Select (Settings) > Save options & storage > Video compression.

-Radiometric storage (\csq): A \.csq file supports full radiometry but is only supported by FLIR Systems software.
+- Mpeg (.mpg): Mpeg recordings cannot be edited after the file has been saved. - Radiometric storage (csq): A .csq file supports full radiometry but is only supported by FLIR Systems software.
 The file does not include any visual image information.
 With this setting, only the image modes Thermal and Macro are supported when recording video.
 If any non-supported image mode is active when Video recording mode is selected, the camera will auto-switch to Thermal image mode.